 Career development is often cited as a reason that people leave their jobs.
 Employees want to grow, learn and continue to feel valuable to a company.
 It is much more effective and financially sustainable to provide additional development opportunities to current employees than it is to frequently rehire and start from the beginning.
 Training those who already have an understanding of the job will cost thousands of dollars less in comparison.

 The classic way to invest in your employees is through additional training.
-This is still very important today, but businesses can now accomplish this more cheaply and more efficiently than they used to.
-Strong and innovative companies leverage technology, knowledge and creativity in their training programs.
+This is still very important today, but businesses can now accomplish this more cheaply and more efficiently than before.
+Strong and innovative companies leverage technology, knowledge, and creativity in their training programs.
+Some examples of steps you can take include:

 Employees with enough pride and empowerment might be willing to “buy” the company through an Employee Stock Ownership Plan (ESOP), which offers shares of the company to its workforce.
 This motivates employees to have and own an interest in the company, thereby motivating them and ensuring your company’s continued growth even after a sale.